mozamilsalah347-tech/git/README.md

 # git
-Create Repo Nd Clone It
+Create Repo And Clone It

 ## Project Notes